Robin Day: Journalistic career

 After leaving Question Time, Day moved to the new satellite service BSB, where he presented the weekly political discussion programme Now Sir Robin.
 When BSB merged with Sky Television, the programme continued to be broadcast on Sky News for a while.
-During the 1992 general election campaign, he returned to the BBC to host round table discussions with senior politicians on BBC Breakfast News and he also conducted long-form interviews with all three main party leaders for ITV as part of the Thames Television programme This Week.
+During the 1992 general election campaign, he returned to the BBC to host roundtable discussions with senior politicians on BBC Breakfast News and he also conducted long-form interviews with all three main party leaders for ITV as part of the Thames Television programme This Week.
 On the night of the 1992 general election itself, Day resumed his role as interviewer, this time on ITN's general election night coverage, broadcast on ITV.

 During the mid-1990s, he regularly contributed to the lunchtime Channel 4 political programme Around the House and presented Central Lobby for Central, the ITV franchise in the Midlands.
 That show was sometimes aired at the same time as his old programme Question Time was being broadcast by the BBC.

 For 25 years, he campaigned tirelessly, and eventually successfully, for the televising of Parliament – not in the interests of television, but of Parliament itself.
 He claimed that he was the first to present the detailed arguments in favour, in a Hansard Society paper in 1963.

 Monty Python's Flying Circus often referred to Day – for example, in the "Eddie Baby" sketch, in which John Cleese turns to the camera and states: "Robin Day's got a hedgehog called Frank."
 In another sketch, Eric Idle said that he was able to return his "Robin Day tie" to Harrods.
 Day was also spoofed (as "Robin Yad") on The Goodies' episode "Saturday Night Grease".
 Day appeared as himself on an installment of the Morecambe and Wise show, in which he berates Ernie Wise in character.
 Then Eric Morecambe, acting as a TV presenter, says: "Sadly, we've come to the end of today's 'Friendly Discussion with Robin Day'."

 Day was also frequently lampooned by the satirical TV programme Spitting Image.
 In this, he would frequently be shown interviewing then-prime minister Margaret Thatcher, who would always give answers somewhat unrelated to the question.
 The breathing difficulties that affected him later in life were represented: "My name is Robin (deep breath) Day."

 His last regular TV work was Robin Day's Book Talk, which aired in the early days of BBC News 24 in around 1998.
 The programme featured interviews and discussions about books, broadly around a political theme.
 On occasions, it took the form of a one-on-one interview, while on other occasions it consisted of a panel discussion.